When Is It Time to Buy a New Car?

 Easy online application

 Buying a new or used car is a major financial decision.
-Before you start test driving, let's weigh the pros and cons to evaluate what's affordable for you.
+Before you start test driving, here's what to consider.

 Auto Loan FAQs

-- Amount still owed on your current auto loan (if applicable)
+- The amount still owed on your current auto loan, if applicable

-Deciding whether to buy a new car or keep your current one really comes down to the costs and benefits.
+Deciding whether to buy a new car or keep your current one comes down to cost and practicality.
+Ask yourself these questions before you start shopping:

 - Why do you want a new car?

-- Is your current car safe and reliable?
+- Is your current car still safe and dependable?

-- Your current car loan is fully paid off.
+- Your current auto loan is fully paid off

-- Used cars coming off lease have low mileage and have already been serviced by the dealer, making them solid options.
+- Used cars coming off lease tend to have low mileage and have already been serviced by the dealer, making them solid options

 Choose the amount you need to borrow for purchasing a new or used car and calculate your monthly payments using this auto loan calculator.